History of the Chinese Communist Party: Chinese Civil War (1927–1937)

 In 1927, the KMT broke the United Front, committing the Shanghai Massacre and violently suppressing the CCP.
 CCP leaders sought to respond with armed uprisings in Nanchang and Changsha, which briefly seized power before being defeated by KMT forces.
 CCP cadres fled urban areas and, in southern China, led their small armies to establish a base at Jinggangshan.

+During this period (1927–1930), the CCP shifted from its focus on the Bolshevik-style of urban revolution and focused on rural revolution.
+Mao Zedong began establishing a reputation as military leader and peasant organizer.
+His successes with local figures in Jinggangshan provided him with significant room for political maneuver.

-The Red Army left Jiaggangshan following the Kuomintang's counterinsurgency campaigns.
-They moved into the Jiangxi-Fujian borders to establish the Jiangxi–Fujian Soviet.
+The Chinese Red Army developed the support of local leaders, which helped it become integrated into the local communities.
+It left Jiaggangshan following the Kuomintang's counterinsurgency campaigns and moved into the Jiangxi-Fujian border region to establish the Jiangxi–Fujian Soviet.

 The 1929 Gutian Congress was important in establishing the principle of party control over the military, which continues to be a core principle of the party's ideology.
 In the short term, this concept was further developed in the June 1930 Program for the Red Fourth Army at All Levels and the winter 1930 Provisional Regulations on the Political Work of the Chinese Workers and Peasants Army (Draft), which formally established CCP control of the military.

 By the early 1930s, the political center of the Communist movement had shifted to the rural base areas.
 In 1931, the CCP consolidated a number these base areas into a state, the Chinese Soviet Republic (CSR).
 The CSR reached its peak in 1933.
 It governed a population which exceeded 3.4 million in an area of approximately 70,000 square kilometers.
 The CSR had a central government as well as local and regional governments.
 It operated institutions including an education system, court system, and education system.
 The CSR also issued currency.